CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_04_Implementing_Hyper-V_Replica_and_Windows_Server_Backup.md

 ## Lab Overview

-In this hands-on-lab, you will learn how to implement Hyper-V Replica to replicate virtual machines between two servers for disaster recovery, and Windows Server Backup to back up data to a network share for protection.
+In this hands-on lab, you will learn how to implement Hyper-V Replica to replicate virtual machines between two servers for disaster recovery, and Windows Server Backup to back up data to a network share for protection.
 You will configure replication, test failover, and set up automated backups using PowerShell to ensure data availability and recovery in case of failure.

 ## Lab Objectives

 In this lab, you will be working on:

-- Exercise1: Implementing Hyper-V Replica.
+- Exercise 1: Implementing Hyper-V Replica.
 - Exercise 2: Implementing backup and restore with Windows Server Backup.

 ## Estimated timing: 80 minutes